-Research Topics: Brain and its complexity that it poses to the researchers – A discussion with reference to various abnormalities and uniqueness of the brain along with its new era development
+Research About Brain: Brain and its complexity that it poses to the researchers – A discussion with reference to various abnormalities and uniqueness of the brain along with its new era development In Research About Brain.

 - In the first place, the most important and perhaps the most complex organ of the human body is the brain.
 It controls not only all the senses but also the various functions of our body.
 Not to mention that the human brain weighs only about 3 lbs and is the controlling part of the whole body.
 It is enclosed in a hard bony shell for protection, called a skull.
 Interpreting information collected from different parts of the body and preparing the body for the generation of an appropriate response are some of the physiological tasks of the brain.
 Cerebrum, cerebellum, diencephalon, and brainstem are the primary brain divisions.